ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 now by using the ``VarianceImageQualityFunction`` in a ``GlobalWithRepulsionClassSelector``.

-An SNR based approach is also provided, and a Bandpass method should be implemented in a future release.
+An SNR based approach is also provided, and a bandpass method should be implemented in a future release.
 Again, these components are fully customizable and the base interfaces were designed with algorithm developers in mind.